pefarrell/pefarrell.github.io/index.md

 <a href="https://www.numerik.mathematik.uni-mainz.de/prof-dr-maria-lukacova-medvidova/">Mária Lukácová-Medvidová</a>.
 </p>

+<p>2026-11-27: I will give a departmental colloquium in <a href="https://www.maths.manchester.ac.uk/">the Department of Mathematics of the University of Manchester</a>.</p>

 <p>2026-09-23: I will give an invited talk at the <a href="https://hypertop.cimne.com/">HyperTop Workshop on Advances in Shape and Topology Optimization for Hyperelastic Materials</a> at the Universitat Politècnica de Catalunya in Barcelona, Spain.</p>

 <p>2026-09-14: I will give an invited talk at the workshop on <a href="https://www.uzerbinati.eu/pages/borgodeigatti/">Advances in Ordered Fluids and Alignment Phenomena Modeling, Analysis, and Numerical Methods</a> in Golferenzo, Italy.</p>